sap-tutorials/Tutorials/tutorials/s4sdk-resilience/s4sdk-resilience.md

                         .maxConcurrentCalls(20));
 ```

 Additionally, the `decorate...` and `execute...` methods of `ResilienceDecorator` support an optional third parameter for a fallback function, in case the remote service call should fail.
 In this case we have a lambda function that returns an empty list.
 We could also serve static data or check whether we have already cached a response to this call.
+Best practice is to at least log the provided `Throwable`.

 Update your resilience configuration to match the above configuration.
 Now that we have a working command, we need to adapt our `BusinessPartnerServlet` to use our newly created command: